upandouttahere/Capstone---Udacity-project/README.md

 1. Download the app
 2. Login to infura and MetaMask
-3. Customize infuraKey and Infura Project ID in truffle-config.js
+3. Customize infuraKey and Infura Project ID in truffle.js
 4. npm init and npm install package.json
-5. Run the back-end: truffe develop, compile, migrate --reset and test
+5. Truffe develop, compile, migrate --reset and test
 6. Migrate to Rinkeby network